 Since you will already have your chapter assignment, practice at home.

 While at the microphone you might be tempted to say hello, your name, share a story, explain a passage, or preach.
 If it’s not in the chapter you are reading, don’t say it.
-We are ONLY reading the book of Genesis.
+We are ONLY reading the book of Exodus.
 No other commentary is allowed.
 No exceptions.

 What if I find that I am unable to attend?